zulip/zulip/docs/development/setup-advanced.md

 sudo yum groupinstall "Development Tools"

 # clone Zulip's git repo and cd into it
-cd && git clone https://github.com/zulip/zulip && cd zulip/
+cd && git clone --config pull.rebase https://github.com/zulip/zulip && cd zulip/

 ## NEEDS TESTING: The next few DB setup items may not be required at all.
 # Initialize the postgres db